Oppo, Vivo grow strong in China smartphone market: Report

-New Delhi, Jan 31 (IANS) The smartphone market in Mainland China finished 2020 with 84 million units shipped in Q4 2020, declining 4 per cent year-on-year, and brands like Oppo and Vivo performed really well, according to a new report.
+New Delhi: The smartphone market in Mainland China finished 2020 with 84 million units shipped in Q4 2020, declining 4 per cent year-on-year, and brands like Oppo and Vivo performed really well, according to a new report.

 Oppo rose rapidly into second place, shipping 17.2 million smartphones, growing 23 per cent year-on-year.
 Vivo also showed strong year-on-year growth at 20 per cent, and came in third at 15.7 million units.